Quasisymmetric Embeddability of Weak Tangents

 \begin{Proposition} Let $X$ and $Y$ be two metric spaces and $\epsilon >0$. \begin{enumerate} \item If $d_{GH}(X,Y) < \eps$, then there exists a $2\eps$-isometry from $X$ to $Y$. \item If there exists an $\eps$-isometry from $X$ to $Y$, then $d_{GH}(X,Y) < 2\eps$. \end{enumerate} \end{Proposition}

 \begin{Proposition}[Precompactness] Let $\mathfrak{X}$ be a collection of compact, uniformly bounded and doubling metric spaces.
-If the doubling constant of every element in $\mathfrak{X}$ is uniformly bounded, then $\mathfrak{X}$ is precompact in the Gromov-Hausdorff topology, i.e., any sequence of elements of $\mathfrak{X}$ contains a convergent subsequence in the Gromov-Hausdorff sense. \end{Proposition}
+If the doubling constant of every element in $\mathfrak{X}$ is uniformly bounded, then any sequence of elements of $\mathfrak{X}$ contains a convergent subsequence in the Gromov-Hausdorff sense. \end{Proposition}